mgchandler/brisect/README.md

 		- [ ] Look for deviations from pristine material.
 		- [ ] Identify a way to return to these regions for a more fine scan
 - Miscellaneous:
+	- [ ] Select a more appropriate capacitor.
+	- [ ] Select a more appropriate frequency.
 	- [ ] Run program from command line, return all useful analysis as plots or print to screen.
 	- [ ] GUI?